SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_new_features.md

 > [!NOTE]
 >
-> - Modern browsers will block downloads of `file:///` URLs when on a http(s) site, so you can not download a file on a share.
-You can copy the file from the share to Documents (or any other http-reachable location) first, and then let the client download it from that URL.
+> - Modern browsers block downloads from a `file:///` URL to an HTTP(s) address.
+In other words, they don't allow you to download a file located on a network share.
+As a workaround, you can copy the file from the network share to *Documents* (or any other HTTP-reachable location), and then let the client download it from that URL.
-> - At time of writing, the current IIS configuration doesn't allow downloading all file extensions.
-A task has been created to allow all filetypes: DCP208466.
-Attached is a list of allowed file extensions.
+> - The current IIS configuration does not allow all file types to be downloaded.

 #### DOM features now available in Dashboards and Low-Code Apps [ID_36124]